This year’s East Gippsland Seniors Concert What the World Needs Now is featuring Melissa Langton.

 Inclusee is a FREE government funded service that connects older Australians and First Nations people, fostering meaningful connections in a safe and supportive virtual community.
 Inclusee believes everyone should be able to enjoy a rich social life, regardless of their location or personal circumstances.

-• If you are working less than 35 hours per week in paid employment, or fully retired - apply for a Seniors Card.
+• If you are working fewer than 35 hours per week in paid employment, or fully retired - apply for a Seniors Card.

 If you have a Seniors Card, you are eligible for free or concession public transport, and all card holders can take advantage of discounts and services from businesses via our Discount Directory.